Kexi

-Kexi is a visual database applications creator tool by KDE, designed to fill the gap between spreadsheets and database solutions requiring more sophisticated development.
+Kexi is a visual database applications creator tool by KDE, designed to fill the gap between spreadsheets and database services requiring more sophisticated development.
 Kexi can be used for designing and implementing databases, data inserting and processing, and performing queries.
 It is developed within the Calligra project but is released separately.

 The impetus for developing Kexi came from a noticeable lack of applications having the features of LibreOffice Base, Microsoft Access, FoxPro, Oracle Forms or FileMaker while at the same time being powerful, inexpensive, open-standards-driven and sufficiently portable.

 Kexi works natively under Linux/Unix (FreeBSD, OpenBSD, NetBSD, Solaris) and Microsoft Windows operating systems.
 Older versions were available for Mac OS X (using Homebrew). macOS version was not released but can be compiled.

 Kexi application and its frameworks are available under the LGPL.
 User and developer documentation is available under the GFDL.

 History

 Kexi development started in 2002.
 OpenOffice Polska (currently OpenOffice Software) contributed to it largely between 2003 and 2008.

 Although Kexi was a KOffice project since the beginning, the first release was independent of KOffice.
 The first public beta release of Kexi was version 0.1 beta 2 on January 22, 2004.
 The first stable release was 0.9 – made available on May 31, 2005.
 A Kexi version with a lower version number – 0.8 – was shipped afterward with KOffice 1.4 on June 21, 2005.
 Further stable versions of Kexi were released with KOffice 1.5 and 1.6 in 2006.

 From 2004 until 2007 OpenOffice Polska made commercial Kexi releases using release years as version numbers.
 The first release was Kexi 2004 LT on November 24, 2004 based on Kexi 0.1.
 The commercial releases concluded with Kexi 2007.1 in March 2007 based on Kexi 1.1.2/1.1.3.

 The porting process to KDE Platform 4 took rather long and was finished with the release of KOffice 2.2 in May 2010.
 Among its new features was a new Report Designer plug-in to replace the KOffice 1.6 stand-alone reporting application Kugar.
 Kexi 2.3 was released with KOffice 2.3 on December 31, 2010 with – among other features – a reworked Project Navigator pane.

 After the KOffice 2.3 release, Kexi moved into Calligra Suite and both were released as version 2.4 on April 11, 2012.
 The most user-visible change was a redone main user interface dubbed Modern Menu.

 Since version 3.1 Kexi again officially supports Microsoft Windows.